SEKOIA-IO/documentation/_shared_content/automate/index.md

 | SYMPHONY_WRITE_PLAYBOOKS | Write Symphony Playbooks |
 | SYMPHONY_WRITE_PLAYBOOK_RUNS | Modify Symphony Playbook Runs |

-If you need to attribute this role to someone, go to Your Account settings > Managed Communities > The person in question > `+ Role` > Select `Symphony Operator`.
+If you need to attribute this role to someone, go to Your Account settings > Managed Communities > The user in question > `+ Role` > Select `Symphony Operator`.

+!!! note
-However, depending on which app you’ll be creating playbooks for, you might need to have additional permissions linked to each app (Intelligence Center or Operations Center).
+    Depending on which app you’ll be creating playbooks for, you might need to have additional permissions linked to each app (Intelligence Center or Operations Center).

 **Example:**